Vortander/KinectGait/Source/KinectGait/README.md

 	hiking.
 For the individual to walk again, provide the same identifier (identical) and the new path number "New Capture ..."

-Figure 4: semicircular trajectory that should be performed by individuals
+Figure 4: semicircular trajectory that should be performed by individuals (KinectGaitInstructions-Portuguese.pdf, Fig. 4)